larytet-go/perimeter81/README.md

 ## Constraints "bottom up"

-* 0.5GB of RAM, 256B per sensor means the hard limit of 1M sensors
+* 0.5GB of RAM, 256B per sensor means the hard limit of 1M sensors, budget 1micro/packet
 * Packet loss is not critical
 * 64 bytes/packet or 64MB/s or 1Gb/s connection
 * 1M packets/s for the time budget 1ms/packet. **Ehernet/UDP will do**